Streatley hill is a short and steep climb from the village of Goring on the B4009, heading West.

 2020 National Hill climb Championship

-Streatley Hill will be the venue for the 2020 national hill climb championship.
+Streatley Hill is the venue for the 2020 national hill climb championship.
 It will be promoted by Reading CC and will feature closed road.
-(Facebook page of 2020 event)

 Streatley Hill – Full climb